With the US making no progress on average daily Covid-19 cases last month, officials fear a coming crisis - KESQ

 ‘We are nearing a crisis’

 Experts like Fauci say now is the time for cities and states to double down on safety measures to help combat a coming surge of Covid-19 cases.
-One of those measures are face masks, which remain the country’s most powerful tool against the virus until a vaccine becomes available.
+Among those measures are face masks, which remain the country’s most powerful tool against the virus until a vaccine becomes available.

 If 95% of Americans wore masks, around 96,000 lives could be saved by January, according to projections from the University of Washington’s Institute for Health Metrics and Evaluation (IHME).